AMIRHOSSEINFSH/coin-Ranking/README.md

-# coin-Ranking
-Open source Crypto Currency Tracker
+# Open source Crypto Currency Tracker Application
+based on Clean Artichecture and also using https://developers.coinranking.com/api/documentation api for it.
+(Retrofit+Corutine+Navigation Component+dataBinding+Room)